cloudradar-monitoring/mst-sender/README.md

 * Download and install nxlog-ce (or Enterprise edition) [download](https://nxlog.co/products/nxlog-community-edition/download)
 * Have a Python installed
-* Clone this repo or download `sender.py` which is used to push notification to MS Teams
+* Clone this repo or download `mst-sender.py` which is used to push notification to MS Teams
-* Rename `mst-sender.conf.sample` to `mst-sender.conf` and paste your MS Teams Web Hook Url in it
+* Rename `mst-sender.cfg.sample` to `mst-sender.cfg` and paste your MS Teams Web Hook Url in it
 * Edit your nxlog configuration file found in `C:\Program Files (x86)\nxlog\conf` (or `C:\Program Files\nxlog\conf`) and add the following code: